| [22

 plant and signalling equipment, plus changes to embankments, bridges,

 access roads and paths.
+The council already

 has given ‘full support’ to the project to make the whole section